Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step1.md

 ### Setup Maven or Gradle

 If you later prefer to use Maven instead of (or in addition to) Gradle, you need to prepare its first usage.
-For Gradle preparation, see the Gradle Alternative below.
+For Gradle preparation, after going to the menu pic, see the Gradle Alternative below.

-Goto Jenkins -> Manage Jenkins -> Global Tool Configuration (available for Jenkins >2.0)
+Goto Jenkins -> Manage Jenkins -> Global Tool Configuration (available for Jenkins >2.0):

 ![2016-12-09-11_34_55-manage-jenkins-jenkins](https://user-images.githubusercontent.com/558905/37997763-ff645992-31e9-11e8-815e-cb8f28e43f9b.png)